 Mature C. micronesica trees in Guam’s forests are dying, and these plants are not being replaced by seeds or juvenile plants.
 It is obvious that without a change, this endemic plant, the most abundant tree in Guam’s forests only two decades ago, is headed towards local extinction.
 Restoration of Guam’s forests to their pristine state is no longer possible.
 However, there is an urgent need to control cycad aulacaspis scale so that some recovery can take place, without further loss of biodiversity.

 Field release of the lady beetle P. kashaya, a voracious, oligophagous predator of armored scales, may contribute significantly to the biological control of the cycad aulacaspis scale in Guam.
 Both the larval and adult stages consume the cycad aulacaspis scale, and the insect is easily reared in the laboratory.
 There is evidence in its homeland (Thailand) that it can suppress cycad aulacaspis scale populations to very low levels.
 If released in Guam, Rota, Tinian, and Palau, this beetle would likely reduce the abundance of cycad aulacaspis scale to levels that no longer threaten the survival of native C. micronesica forests on those islands.
 The actions of other natural enemies, such as R. lophanthae and A. chionaspidis, might also be enhanced.
+Here, you should mention that APHIS has approved release of P. kashaya in Guam and indicate what plans are underway to make the release.

 New attempts to establish C. fulvus on Guam may also lead to increased biological control of the cycad aulacaspis scale.
 But studies are needed to investigate its searching behavior and ecology in the environment.
 Species of Aphytis that have been reared from cycad aulacaspis scales collected in China, Texas, and Hawaiʻi need to be carefully examined taxonomically and biologically to determine their potential as biological control agents in Florida and Guam.